modern-sapien/project-prometheus/NOTE.md

 ### Notes on React
     *   Server environment that renders to your user
     *   Client Side Javascript Library
-    *   Created and mainted by facebook
+    *   Created and maintained by facebook
     *   Used to build dynamic user interfaces
     *   Component based
     *   Is technically a library, but is more similar to frameworks